 The value of A9 is used to determine whether the region that is unprotected will start from the top (highest address) or bottom (lowest address) of the memory array to the location of the pointer.
-If A9 = 0 when the SPRP or 4SPRP command is issued followed by a the address, then the 4 kB sector which includes that address and all the sectors from the bottom up (zero to higher address) will be unprotected.
-If A9 = 1 when the SPRP or 4SPRP-command is issued followed by address then the 4 kB sector which includes that address and all the sectors from the bottom up (zero to higher address) will be unprotected.
-If A9 = 1 when the SPRP or 4SPRP-command is issued followed by address then the 4 kB sector which includes that address and all the sectors from the top down (max to lower address) will be unprotected.
+If A9=0 when the SPRP or 4SPRP command is issued followed by a the address, then the 4-kB sector which includes that address and all the sectors from the bottom up (zero to higher address) will be unprotected.
+If A9=1 when the SPRP or 4SPRP command is issued followed by address then the 4-kB sector which includes that address and all the sectors from the 4-kB sector which includes that address and all the sectors from the 4-kB sector which includes that address) will be unprotected.
+If A9=1 when the SPRP or 4SPRP command is issued followed by address then the 4-kB sector which includes that address and all the sectors from the Top down (max to lower address) will be unprotected.
 The value of A9 is in the non-volatile pointer value in the PRPR.

 The A11 bit can be used to protect all sectors.
-If A11 = 1, then all sectors are protected.
-If A11 = 0, then the unprotected range will be determined by Amax-A12.
+If A11=1, then all sectors are protected.
+If A11=0, then the unprotected range will be determined by Amax-A12.
 The value of A11 is in the non-volatile pointer value in the PRPR.

-The SPRP or 4SPRP command is ignored during a suspend operation because the pointer value cannot be erased and re-programmed during a suspend.
+The SPRP or 4SPRP command is ignored during a suspend operation because the pointer value cannot be erased and reprogrammed during a suspend.

-The SPRP or 4SPRP command is ignored if NVLOCK PR[0] = 0.
+The SPRP or 4SPRP command is ignored if NVLOCK PR[0]=0.

-The Read Any Register 65h command (see "Read Any Register (RDAR 65h)" on page 83) reads the contents of PRP access register.
+The Read Any Register 65h command (see Section 8.3.14 on page 77) reads the contents of PRP access register.
 This allows the contents of the pointer to be read out for test and verification.